 There will be a free gear shuttle from the start of the race to the finish line.
 We recommend using your own day pack as that is usually easier to find at the finish line.
 We will have bags and markers available at the start however.

 This is a backcountry race.
 There are many obstacles including imbedded rocks, loose rocks and dirt, tree roots, exposure, water crossings and more.
 Please take care while crossing these obstacles as they can result in serious injury or worse.
 There is no guarantee of rescue or medical attention.
 Each participant is ultimately responsible for their own rescue and preparation for course and weather condition.
 This means carrying protective clothing in case of bad weather or injury.
 Rescue from an injury is not guaranteed and may be delayed due to other injuries or distance from medical personnel.

-Dehydration was prevalent during the 2012 and 2013 races.
+Dehydration was prevalent during previous races.
 You can prevent this.
-Aid stations will provide 1 cup of water or Cytomax per participant.
+At this time, aid stations will provide 1 cup of water or Skratch per participant.
 To prevent dehydration, make sure you are well hydrated in the few days leading up to the race.
-Also, you should consider carrying extra water similar to what you would on a long training run.
-Also consider bringing the electrolyte drink & gels you have used in the past and works for you.
+Also, you should consider carrying extra water, electrolyte drink and gels similar to what you would on a long training run.
+If aid stations are cancelled due to COVID safety precautions, you must completely self support.